aceniccola/aceniccola/README.md

 - 🔭 I’m currently working on:
     - A neural network schema to act as an abstraction engine in artifical information systems.
     - The Virtual Cell Competition (please reach out to me with any questions here).
-- 🌱 I’m currently learning information and spline theories for Reinforcement Learning and dynamical systems for the virtual cell.
+- 🌱 I’m currently learning information and spline theories for investigating different methods of learning for dynamical systems and, in particular, the virtual cell.
 - 👯 I’m looking to collaborate on research around increasing neural network effiency particulary in biology and reinforcement learning using world modeling.
 - 🤔 I’m looking for help with all of the above
 - 💬 Ask me about my love of climbing or Go (the board game)